The buzz

 Nature curiosity: When do hummingbirds migrate?

-(Photo courtesy of Mark Rupsis)
+(Photo courtesy of Bertrand Leclercq)

-Few birds evoke as much excitement upon their arrival each spring as ruby-throated hummingbirds, and after a full season of marveling at these tiny birds it’s nearly time to bid them farewell until next year.
+Few birds evoke as much excitement upon their arrival each spring as ruby-throated hummingbirds, and after a full season of marveling at these tiny birds, it’s nearly time to bid them farewell until next year.

-Ruby-throated hummingbirds — the only hummingbirds that spend time in northern Illinois — both arrive and depart from our area in waves, said Bob Bryerton, a program coordinator for the Forest Preserve District.
+Ruby-throated hummingbirds — the only hummingbirds that spend time in northern Illinois — both arrive and depart from our area in waves.
+Their migration to their wintering grounds has already begun, with some of the birds departing our area as early as late July or early August.

-Their migration to their wintering grounds has already begun, with some of the birds departing our area in late July or early August.
-Male hummingbirds are the first to leave each year, Bryerton said.
-They aren't involved in raising their offspring, so they leave before the females and young birds.
+Male hummingbirds are the first to leave each year.
+They aren't involved in raising their offspring, so they will leave before the females and young birds.
 The hummingbirds typically continue departing on their migration through early October.

-Leaving in waves might be a protective strategy for the birds, Bryerton said.
+Leaving in waves might be a protective strategy for the birds.
 If they left all at once in large masses, their population could suffer mightily if they were to encounter severe weather or other disturbances on their journey.

 Their arduous trip is impressive for a bird of any size, but it's considerably more so because these birds are so tiny, typically weighing between 0.1 ounces and 0.2 ounces.
 That's about as much as a nickel!
 Most of the hummingbirds that breed in the United States and southern Canada winter in Central America.
 After reaching the Gulf of Mexico on their trip south, most hummingbirds will fly 500 miles or more nonstop as they cross the large body of water, according to Journey North.
-Some will instead choose to follow the shoreline, but scientists do not understand why some birds choose to fly over water and others decide to stay over land.
+Some will instead choose to follow the coastline, but scientists do not understand why some birds choose to fly over water and others decide to stay over land.

 RELATED: 5 FASCINATING FACTS ABOUT RUBY-THROATED HUMMINGBIRDS